Norway Driving Guide

 The cost of rental cars in Norway would depend on the car type you want to hire.
 The average cost is up to 55 to 84 USD or 520 to 800 NOK per day for a compact car.
 There are also different rates per agency but among the cheapest are at Alamo ($24/day), Europcar ($30/day), and Sixt ($50/day).
-When renting a car in Norway, it is best to allot a budget for gas since it is more expensive than in the US or in other European countries.
+When renting a car in Norway, it is best to allot a budget for gas and parking lots since these can be more expensive than in the US or other European countries.

 Car Insurance Cost

 In Norway, it is compulsory to have some level of car insurance.
 This provides a sense of security especially with the terrain that Norway has.
 It is essential to choose a car rental company that includes insurance in the package.
 Most car rental companies would include car insurance in their fees.
 If you rent a car at a car rental company without covered insurance, you may opt to choose to extend your original coverage to your destination if possible or ask your credit card company about their policies.

 Most driving insurance in Norway have rates that are inclusive of fire and third-party liability coverages for these are mandatory.
 Others may also provide collision and theft coverage at an advance purchase discount.
 You may choose to decline collision and theft coverage but it may be wise to accept these coverages.
 If you opt to use the coverage offered by your credit card, please contact them directly for details.

 The idea of driving in Norway can be disconcerting especially when thinking about the new traffic systems, reading unfamiliar language on road signs, the harsh weather conditions, and of course, new driving rules in Norway that you need to adhere to.
 All of these factors contribute to a foreigner's uncertainty when driving in Norway.
 To calm and prepare you a little, here are the things that you need to know.